AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 If you need to access a row of a table, first you should access a selection of rows.
 Rows are defined as instances of the {api:anychart.data.TableSelectable.RowProxy}anychart.data.TableSelectable.RowProxy{api} class, and selections as instances of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}.

-To access a selection of rows, create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} by calling the {api:anychart.data.TableMapping#createSelectable}createSelectable(){api} method on an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}:
+To access a **selection of rows**, create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} by calling the {api:anychart.data.TableMapping#createSelectable}createSelectable(){api} method on an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}:

 ```
 selectable = mapping.createSelectable();
 ```

-Then specify the range of dates the row falls into.
+Then specify the **range of dates** the row falls into.
 To select all dates in the table, call {api:anychart.data.TableSelectable#selectAll}selectAll(){api}, and to select a smaller range, call {api:anychart.data.TableSelectable#select}select(){api} with two keys (dates) as parameters:

 ```
 selectable.select("2002-01-01", "2006-01-01");
 ```

-Keys can be passed as numbers, strings, or Date objects.
+**Note:** Keys can be passed as numbers, strings, or Date objects.
 Also, please note that both methods return instances of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}.

-You can use two additional parameters to group the selected data – see the second sample in the [Iterating](#iterating) subsection to learn how grouping works.
-One of the parameters sets the time interval (a day, a month, a year, etc.), and the other sets the number of intervals:
+You can use two optional parameters to **group the selected data**, like in the second sample in the [Iterating](#iterating) subsection.
+One of these parameters sets the time interval, for example a day, a month, a year, etc. (the available intervals are listed in {api:anychart.enums.Interval}anychart.enums.Interval{api}), and the other sets the number of intervals:

 ```
 selectable.select("2002-01-01", "2006-01-01", "year", 2);
 ```

-The available intervals are listed in {api:anychart.enums.Interval}anychart.enums.Interval{api}.

-To access a row, perform a [search](#searching) on the key of the row – сall the {api:anychart.data.TableSelectable#search}search(){api} method:
+To access a **row of a table**, perform a [search](#searching) on the key of the row.
+Call the {api:anychart.data.TableSelectable#search}search(){api} method on the instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}:

 ```
 selectable = mapping.createSelectable();